fleetdm/fleet/docs/Deploy/Upgrading-Fleet.md

 ## AWS with Terraform

-If you are using Fleet's Terraform Modules to manage your Fleet deployment to AWS, update the version in `main.tf`:
+If you are using Fleet's Terraform modules to manage your Fleet deployment to AWS, update the version in `main.tf`:

 ```tf
   fleet_config = {